AMSP-04/NETN-CBRN/NETN-CBRN.md

 CBRN_Release : ReleaseVelocity
 ```

-The platform contamination and lifeform exposure are normally simulated but can also be set explicitly using NETN-SMC entity control interactions.
-Use the `SetPlatformContamination` interaction to set `Platform` contamination level.
+The platform contamination and lifeform exposure are usually simulated but can also be set explicitly using NETN-SMC entity control interactions.
+Use the `SetPlatformContamination` interaction to set the `Platform` contamination level.
 Use `SetCausaltyEffect` to set `Lifeform` exposure levels.

 ## Protection and Treatment
-Individual `Lifeform` objects are extended with attributes related to CBRN exposure and also with treatments.
+Individual `Lifeform` objects are extended with attributes related to CBRN exposure and treatments.
 Facilities providing protection and treatment are modelled using `DecontamiationStation` or CollectiveProtection `COLPRO` objects.

 ```mermaid
 classDiagram